GiftFlow/giftflow/README.md

 * application/libraries/auth.php - Here I also removed the encryption we do of forgotten password codes and more.
 The “ENCRYPT " messages will show you where.

 ### Generating test data

 If you are not deploying to a production server and would like to generate some fake data for your database, you can use our Summoner application.

 To use the Summoner, enter the database/stable/Summoner directory and edit summon.php and set the totals to what you need.
 Try to stick to the same relative proportions.
 No more transactions than goods.
 Save summon.php and run it in a terminal.
 It should generate a file called Balrog.sql which can be imported into your existing empty database.

-IMPORTANT TIP: If you use the Summoner to create a fake database -- the password to all the fake accounts is 'giftflow'.
+IMPORTANT TIP: If you use the Summoner to create a fake database, the password to all the fake accounts is 'giftflow'.